MicrosoftDocs/cpp-docs/docs/mfc/reference/cdhtmldialog-class.md

  Returns **E_NOTIMPL**.

 ### Remarks
- This member function is CDHtmlDialog's implementation of [IDocHostUIHandler::UpdateUI](https://msdn.microsoft.com/library/aa753268.aspx), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This member function is CDHtmlDialog's implementation of [IDocHostUIHandler::UpdateUI](https://msdn.microsoft.com/library/aa753268.aspx), as described in the Windows SDK.

 ## See Also
  [MFC Sample DHtmlExplore](../../visual-cpp-samples.md)